protectai/llm-guard/docs/output_scanners/relevance.md

 # Relevance Scanner

-The `Relevance` Scanner ensures that a language model's output remains relevant and aligned with the given input prompt.
+This scanner ensures that output remains relevant and aligned with the given input prompt.

 By measuring the similarity between the input prompt and the output, the scanner provides a confidence score, indicating the contextual relevance of the response.